Issues of Indecent Image Classification

 Classification of Indecent Images

 Once an image is determined to be indecent and depicting a child it will be assigned a level or ‘grading’ as not every indecent image has the same attributes and therefore is not judged at the same level of severity.
-The current system of classification originates from the COPINE Scale (Combating Paedophile Information Networks in Europe) established in the 1990s which outlined ten distinct levels indecent images could potentially fall within.
+The current system of classification originates from the COPINE Scale (COmbating Paedophile Information Networks in Europe) established in the 1990s which outlined ten distinct levels indecent images could potentially fall within.
 These levels started at ‘Level 1’ or indicative images meaning “Non-erotic and non-sexualised pictures showing children in their underwear, swimming costumes from either commercial sources or family albums.
 Pictures of children playing in normal settings, in which the context or organisation of pictures by the collector indicates inappropriateness.”
-The highest level or worst type of image is ‘Level 10’ or ‘Sadistic/Bestiality’ whereby there are “Pictures showing a child being tied, bound, beaten, whipped or otherwise subject to something that implies pain or pictures where an animal is involved in some form of sexual behaviour with a child.”
+The highest level or often most offensive type of image is ‘Level 10’ or ‘Sadism/Bestiality’ whereby there are “Pictures showing a child being tied, bound, beaten, whipped or otherwise subject to something that implies pain or pictures where an animal is involved in some form of sexual behaviour with a child.”

-Although useful in its classification of severity of images, several levels of the COPINE scale were considered unnecessary and refined by the Court of Appeal in the case of R-v-Oliver, Hartrey and Baldwin Cr App R(S) 15 to the following five point scale;
+Although useful in its classification of severity of images, several levels of the COPINE scale were considered unnecessary and refined by the Court of Appeal in the case of R-v-Oliver, Hartrey and Baldwin Cr App R(S) 15 to the following five point scale:

 Level 1 Images depicting erotic posing with no sexual activity

 Level 2 Non-penetrative sexual activity between children, or solo masturbation by a child

 Level 3 Non-penetrative sexual activity between adults and children

 Level 4 Penetrative sexual activity involving a child or children, or both children and adults